Wild Camping in the UK in 2023

 Wild camping with a tent in the UK is generally not legal, except in Scotland and parts of Dartmoor National Park in England.
 In Scotland, wild camping is permitted under the Scottish Outdoor Access Code, which allows camping on most unenclosed land for one or two nights, as long as campers follow Leave No Trace principles and respect the environment.
 In Dartmoor, wild camping is permitted in designated areas with permission from the landowner.

-Wild Camping in the UK
+- See also: Wild Camping in Europe

 When wild camping with a tent, it’s important to follow Leave No Trace principles to minimize your impact on the environment.
 This includes using a stove instead of a fire, packing out all your rubbish, and camping at least 200 meters from any road or building.
 It’s also important to be respectful of the environment and other campers in the area.